dmccleme/13-Elk-Stack-Project/README.md

        The main advantage of automating configuration with Ansible is that it enables IT administrators the ability to automate your daily work tasks and give the administrator more time to focus on the needs of the business.

 The playbook implements the following tasks:
-* Ssh into my jump-box provisioner
-* Restart/attach to ansible docker container
-* Created and ran elk-server.yml
-* Ssh into elk-server to check availability
+* configure to use more memory
+* install docker.io
+* install python3-pip
+* install docker python module
+* install elk stack
+* enable docker service

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 * docker PS command
-NEED IMAGE

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines: